 Harvey takes care of the quality control of our games and website.
 He tests all iterations of our games to ensure they’re ready to be played by the public.

-Customer support - Stefan Kudev
+Customer support and UI design - Stefan Kudev

 Many people, past and present, have done a tremendous job to make this game what it is today: